-- BC-2.12.1 The minimum information that should be contained in promotional material includes: - the name of the investment firm licensee communicating the promotional (a) material; - (b) the investment firm licensee's category of license; - the investment firm licensee's address; (c) - (d) a description of the main characteristics of the financial instrument involved or service offered; - suitable warning regarding the risks of the financial instrument involved (e) and/or service offered; and - a clear statement indicating that, if a retail client (as defined in Section BC-(f) 2.2) is in any doubt about the suitability of the agreement which is the subject of the promotion, he should consult his own financial adviser, or else the investment firm licensee. - BC-2.12.2 The minimum information that should be contained in terms of business includes: - the regulatory status of the investment firm licensee; - (b) a statement that the licensee is bound by the BMA's regulation and licensing conditions; - the licensee's name, address, e-mail and telephone number; (c) - a statement of the products and services provided by the licensee, as (d) permitted by the BMA; - the total price to be paid by the client to the investment firm licensee for (e) its services, or, where an exact price cannot be indicated, the basis for the calculation of the price enabling the client to verify it; - (f) information on any rights the parties may have to terminate the contract early or unilaterally under its terms, including any penalties imposed by the contract in such cases; - where appropriate, the client's investment objectives; (g) - (h) where appropriate, the extent to which the investment firm licensee will consider the clients' personal circumstances when considering suitability (as required under Section BC-2.5) and the details of such matters that will be taken into account: - any conflict of interest disclosure as required by Section BC-2.10; (i) - any disclosure of soft dollar agreements under Section BC-2.10; (j) - (k) a statement that clearly indicates the following: - the client's right to obtain copies of records relating to his business with the licensee; and - the client's record will be kept for 5 years or as otherwise required by Bahrain Law. - (1) the name and job title, address and telephone number of the person in the investment firm licensee to whom any compliant should be addressed (in writing) by the client.
+- BC-2.12.1 The minimum information that should be contained in promotional material includes: - (a) The name of the investment firm licensee communicating the promotional material; - (b) The investment firm licensee's Category of license; - The investment firm licensee's address; (c) - (d) A description of the main characteristics of the financial instrument involved or service offered; - Suitable warning regarding the risks of the financial instrument involved (e) and/or service offered; and - A clear statement indicating that, if a retail client (as defined in Section (f) BC-2.2) is in any doubt about the suitability of the agreement which is the subject of the promotion, he should consult his own financial adviser, or else the investment firm licensee. - BC-2.12.2 The minimum information that should be contained in terms of business includes: - The regulatory status of the investment firm licensee; - (b) A statement that the licensee is bound by the CBB's regulation and licensing conditions; - The licensee's name, address, e-mail and telephone number; (c) - A statement of the products and services provided by the licensee, as (d) permitted by the CBB; - The total price to be paid by the client to the investment firm licensee for (e) its services, or, where an exact price cannot be indicated, the basis for the calculation of the price enabling the client to verify it; - (f) Information on any rights the parties may have to terminate the contract early or unilaterally under its terms, including any penalties imposed by the contract in such cases; - Where appropriate, the client's investment objectives; (g) - (h) Where appropriate, the extent to which the investment firm licensee will consider the clients' personal circumstances when considering suitability (as required under Section BC-2.5) and the details of such matters that will be taken into account: - Any conflict of interest disclosure as required by Section BC-2.10; (i) - Any disclosure of soft dollar agreements under Section BC-2.10; (j) - A statement that clearly indicates the following: (k) - The client's right to obtain copies of records relating to his business with the licensee; - The client's record will be kept for 10 years or as otherwise required by Bahrain Law; and

+The name and job title, address and telephone number of the person in the (l) investment firm licensee to whom any complaint should be addressed (in writing) by the client.